 Investing in new platforms

-The Australian Research Data Commons is running a program of investment in platform infrastructure over four years (2019-2023).
+The ARDC is running a program of investment in platform infrastructure over four years (2019-2023).
 A goal of the program is to increase the number of researchers with access to platforms, both in terms of absolute number and in terms of diversity of disciplines.
 The program also seeks to support a community of platform operators.

 We define a platform as “a set of services, often with associated integration and/or orchestration functions and connections to specific data resources, that is intended to enable researchers to carry out some of their research activities”.
 Platforms are also called virtual research environments or virtual laboratories.